TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 26/Genesis 26.1.md

 ---

-And there was a famine in the land, besides the first famine that was in the days of Abraham.
-And Isaac went unto Abimelech king of the Philistines, unto Gerar.
+There was a famine in the land, besides the first famine that was in the days of Abraham.
+Isaac went to Abimelech king of the Philistines, to Gerar.